mrw2204/scFactor-Ontology/docs/vignette.md

 ].head()
 ```

-The package reproduces the original LIANA workflow used to construct LR signatures:
+The package implements user-defined pruning of the raw LIANA output to construct LR signatures:

 - `score = magnitude_rank * specificity_rank`
+- construct pair-wise LR signatures representing overall communication between sender and receiver populations
+- distinguish "sending" and "receiving" activities as two separate signature sets
+- LR pair loadings within signatures can be pruned with `liana_z_threshold`
-- factor support is computed from normalized factor weights
+- optional pruning based on representation of LR pairs in factors is computed from normalized factor weights via `factor_z_threshold`
-- interaction blocks are z-scored within each sender/receiver pair
-- filtered ligand and receptor signatures are built from retained interactions
+- filtered ligand and receptor signatures are built from retained interactions and used as signatures for permutation-based enrichment in factors
+- answers the following question format: "Factor0|Tumor is involved in sending ligands to Mo-TAMs because of positive `rec by|Mo_TAM` enrichment score."

 For the final ontology:

 - `liana_ligand` variables are shared context names like `rec by|Tumor`, `rec by|Mo_TAM`, ...
 - `liana_receptor` variables are shared context names like `sent by|Tumor`, `sent by|Mo_TAM`, ...

-Internally, LIANA signatures are first constructed in the original paired format so that each factor is enriched only against the matching lineage-specific row block.
-These lineage-specific signature matrices are preserved in `varm`.
+Lineage-specific gene-wise signature matrices are preserved in `varm`.

 ## Build the ontology